theSafdarAwan/find-extender.nvim/README.md

 Well some people asked me how this plugin is useful think of why we need find command in vim anyway we can just use _l_ or _h_ but that won't be very useful.
 It will take a lot of time and we would get frustrated.
-Now lets now add the find command back in vim and now it makes our life much easier but when it comes to find command.
+Now lets now add the find command back in vim and now it makes our life much easier.
+But when it comes to find command.
 It lacks one thing that is to search more characters rather than one.
 Which is a bummer considering why we started to use vim in the first place to edit and navigate code more efficiently.